Twilight Imperium: Factions

-Players can choose from several alien factions (up to 25 in the 4th edition) to play as.
+Players can choose from several alien factions (up to 30 in the 4th edition with both expansions) to play as.
 Anywhere from three to six (or eight, with the 'Prophecy of Kings' expansion) of these factions will appear in a game, depending on the number of players.
 Each faction has unique abilities, home planets, starter units and technologies.
 Additionally, each faction has distinct characters and themes, and they each specialize in particular areas of the game, such as trade, combat, technology, or politics.